 The color motif in this pattern will use "Rule 150".
 This is the name of the rule because it happens to be determined by binary signals 1, 2, 4, and 7, and because .
 But you don't need to worry about any of that!
 The rule has a very easy-to-remember interpretation:

-RULE 150: Use CC for a stitch when either 1 or 3 of its neighbors are CC.
+RULE 150: Use CC for a stitch when either 1 or 3 neighbors are CC.

 This means that for Rule 150, you will stitch with the contrast color CC when you see one of the "signals" below, and with the main color MC when you don't: